-essential given the diversity of document sources.
-Inclusion rules for "agreement" and "international" are straightforward: documents are identified as "agreements" if their language shows states intended them as legally binding (e.g., language on entry into force) and as "international" if they identify two or more governments as eligible for membership.
-We identify documents as "environmental" using an inductive process of creating a keyword list of terms that fit common understandings of "environmental."
-The lead author initially populated that list by identifying words in titles and preambles that seemed to best explain their inclusion in the original datasets from which they were identified.
-We have added keywords to that list as the scope of environmental treaties has expanded or when applying assessing IEAs has failed to include agreements in which environment was clearly a primary concern.
-The keyword list intentionally errs on the side of a too-broad definition of "environmental" (for example, including some related to agricultural issues or nuclear energy), as scholars can more readily exclude agreements to create their preferred, narrower definition than identify agreements to fit a broader one.
+process given the diversity of document sources.
+Inclusion rules for "agreement" and "international" are straightforward: documents are identified as "agreements" if their language shows that states intended them as legally binding (e.g., language on entry into force) and as "international" if they identify two or more governments as eligible for membership.
+We identify documents as "environmental" using an inductive process of creating a list of keywords that fit common understandings of environmental.
+The lead author initially populated that list by identifying words in titles and preambles that seemed to best explain their inclusion in the original data sets from which they were identified.
+We have added keywords to that list as the scope of environmental treaties has expanded or when assessing IEAs has failed to capture agreements in which environment was clearly a primary concern.
+The keyword list intentionally errs on the side of a too-broad definition of environmental (e.g., including some IEAs related to agricultural issues or nuclear energy), as scholars can more readily exclude agreements to create their preferred, narrower definitions than they can identify agreements to fit broader ones.
 The IEADB documents in each IEA's record the keywords used to identify it as environmental; extracting all such keywords allows users to determine the current operationalization of "environmental" agreements.
 The IEADB documents each IEA's status as an agreement, protocol, or amendment.
-It assigns each multilateral (with bilaterals in the future) to one or more of eight subject categories (Species, Pollution, Freshwater, Habitat, Energy, Climate, Human Sphere, and Other).
-And it identifies each IEA with a single "lineage" of IEAs to which it is legally linked to capture the evolution of governance efforts by groups of states to address an environmental problem.
+It assigns each multilateral (with bilaterals in the future) to one or more of eight subject categories (Species, Pollution, Freshwater, Habitat, Energy, Climate, Human Sphere, and Other), and it identifies each IEA with a single "lineage" of IEAs to which it is legally linked to capture the evolution of governance efforts by groups of states to address an environmental problem.

-The 3,600 IEAs currently in the IEADB constitute the ecosystem of international environmental law, that reflect considerable variation in what problems they address and in the ambitiousness, designs, and effectiveness with which they address them.
-It has become a major resource for scholars, students, and practitioners from around the world seeking IEA texts and meta-data; lists of IEAs addressing a given problem; state-specific or IEA-specific membership information; and trends in indicators of international environmental governance.
-In what follows, we use the IEADB to describe the IEA landscape, to summarize major findings from IEADB-based research, and identifies new research questions opened up by the IEADB.
+The 3,600 IEAs currently in the IEADB constitute the ecosystem of international environmental law and reflect considerable variation in what problems they address and in the ambitiousness, design, and effectiveness with which they address them.
+It has become a major resource for scholars, students, and practitioners from around the world seeking IEA texts and metadata, lists of IEAs addressing a given problem, state-specific or IEA-specific membership information, and trends in indicators of international environmental governance.4 In what follows, we use the IEADB to describe the IEA landscape, to summarize major findings from IEADB-based research, and to identify new research questions the IEADB has opened up.

-2. Describing the evolution of the IEA landscape
+Describing the Evolution of the IEA Landscape

 The IEADB allows a more accurate, complete, and detailed description of how the IEA landscape has evolved than was previously possible.
-We document the growth in MEAs and BEAs over time; the emergence of environmental problems on the international agenda; and variation in how many members IEAs have and how many IEAs states join.
+We document the growth in MEAs and BEAs over time, the emergence of environmental problems on the international agenda, and variation in how many members IEAs have and how many IEAs states join.